-Emergency Management Incident Tracking System (WebEOC): Is a web-based program made available to each Emergency Management Agency in the state to track emergency events and request State and Federal resources.
+Emergency Management Information Technology System (EMITS): Is software made available to each Emergency Management Agency in the state to track emergency events and request State and Federal resources.

 Evacuation: Organized, phased and supervised removal and dispersal of civilians from a dangerous or potentially dangerous area and their reception and sheltering in a safe area.
 In Alabama, only the governor can legally issue an evacuation order.